SailfishOS:Chum icon

 Hosts-based adblock script

-After installation the script runs immediately, and then every week.
+After installation the script runs immediately, and then updates every week (configurable).

-By default only one or two lists are used, but you can add as many sources as you want - they'll be combined to create the ultimate ad-blocking hosts file.
+You can add as many sources as you want - they'll be combined and de-duplicated to create the ultimate ad-blocking hosts file.

-You can whitelist sites by creating /home/defaultuser/.config/hosts-block/whitelist.txt - the format is much like hosts itself but without the numerical address, so just the [sub.]domain.tld, one per line (AFAIK no wildcards are supported).
-Same for blacklist.txt/blacklisting.
+You can whitelist sites by creating /home/defaultuser/.config/hosts-block/whitelist.txt - the format is much like hosts itself but without the numerical IP address, so just the [sub.]domain.tld, one per line.

-Please keep in mind that the www. subdomain has to be specified explicitely, if so desired.
-In other words, for most domains you'll probably want 2 lines:
+Please keep in mind that some sites redirect to the www. subdomain, which has to be specified explicitely, if so desired.
+In other words, for such domains you'll probably want 2 lines (TODO: make the script act accordingly when the domain starts with www):

 domain.tld